korycfitz/yikyak/README.md

 ---

 <p align="center"> Welcome to Yikyak.
-This social media platform allows users to share what's on their minds while staying completely annonymous.
+This social media platform allows users to share what's on their minds while staying completely anonymous.
 </p>

 ## 🧐 About

 I decided to build this application because many social media users do not post what's on their minds.
 The fear of public perception often dissuades them from posting what they think.
-Yikyak, the most popular social media platform for annonymous posting, was removed in the United States.
+Yikyak, the most popular social media platform for anonymous posting, was removed in the United States.
 In response, I built this application to give back to the users their ability to stay anonymous while posting.

 ## 🏁 Getting Started